Metals · 2024

 +Is there Boron in Charlotte, NC tap water?

-Yes — Charlotte, NC's 2024 Consumer Confidence Report lists Boron at 31 ug/L. Charlotte, NC's 2024 Consumer Confidence Report shows Boron at or above the federal limit (7 ug/L NL).
-Measured value is 4.4× the threshold.
+Yes — Charlotte, NC's 2024 Consumer Confidence Report lists Boron at 31 ug/L. Charlotte, NC's 2024 report shows Boron detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Boron in drinking water?